ClickHouse/clickhouse_vs_snowflake/downloads_per_day_by_system/README.md

     count() AS count
 FROM pypi
 WHERE (project = 'boto3') AND (date >= (CAST('2023-06-23', 'Date') - toIntervalDay(90))) AND (system IN (
-    SELECT system.name AS system
+    -- sub query reading top 10 systems for the project SELECT system.name AS system
     FROM pypi
     WHERE (system != '') AND (project = 'boto3')